What is the Cambridge program?

 What courses are included in the Cambridge program?

 The program includes 3 classes – English, Social Studies, and Science with its scope extending each year, and the student’s math placement is decided based on his or her math abilities.
-Beginning in 2017-2018, all eighth grade students will take Honors High School Physical Science, with selected students taking a Honors High School Biology.
+Beginning in 2017-2018, all eighth grade students will take Honors High School Physical Science, with selected students taking Honors High School Biology.

 Who qualifies to join the Cambridge program at Glades Middle School?

 Any student zoned for Glades Middle School is eligible.
-However, the following criteria must be met to be considered: An FSA percentile score of at least 80 percent in both reading and math, shows exemplary citizenship, an “A” or “B” in all courses during the application year must have been earned, strong recommendations from the current English, Social Studies, and Science teachers must be attained, and a passing score on the writing entrance assessment must be achieved.
+However, the following criteria must be met to be consider: An FSA percentile score of at least 80 percent in both reading and math, shows exemplary citizenship, an “A” or “B” in all courses during the application year must have been earned, strong recommendations from the current English, Social Studies, and Science teachers must be attained, and a passing score on the writing entrance assessment must be achieved.

 If I join Cambridge, what are the academic performance expectations?

-While in CPCA, it is our goal for students to have experiences that will benefit their future endeavors.
+While in CPCA, it our goal for students to have experiences that will benefit their future endeavors.
 However, should unforeseen circumstances arise, students may transfer out of the program at the end of an academic year.
 At the beginning of each school year, new students can be accepted based upon availability.

-The CPCA program is distinctive because it is the only k-12 Cambridge Cohort in Broward County.
+The CPCA program is distinctive because it is the only K-12 Cambridge Cohort in Broward County.
 The program instills higher-level critical thinking skills, develops 21st Century skills, and promotes global citizenship.
-In addition to the world recognized Cambridge curriculum, CPCA students participate in project based learning and integrated curriculum units.
+In addition to world recognized Cambridge curriculum, CPCA students participate in project based learning and integrated curriculum units.
 Their learning experiences are supplemented with various field trip opportunities which have been carefully selected to expand their depth of knowledge.